EB1811/dev-articles/CleanerJS.md

-# Techniques for writing cleaner JavaScript with ES6+ (How many do you know?)
+# Techniques for Writing Cleaner JavaScript with ES6+ (How many do you know)

-## Nullish coalescing operator (??)
+## Nullish Coalescing Operator (??)
-The nullish coalescing operator is amazing when working with possibly undefined data.\
+The nullish coalescing operator is amazing when working with possibly undefined data.
 This operator tells JavaScript to return the data on its right side when its left side is null or undefined (nullish).
 ```javascript
 // returns 'default value'